peter0083/Black-Duck-Data-Challenge2017/README.md

 - 3 million rowsss

 Acknowledgement:
-- Thanks to Kai, Hatice and Prash's help with my submission.
+- Thanks to Kai, Hatice and Prash's help with the submission.
+Kai helped me a lot with the codes and concepts.
 - we did brainstorming sessions and discussion together. :smile:
 - link to their repo https://github.com/ananab/bduck